roxel/tip_project/readme.md

 The solution consists of two apps isolated as docker containers: Sender and Receiver.
 Docker Compose can be used to access the containers.

+### Sender image

+Building Sender image and starting container:

+    docker build -t tip_sender .
+    doc up -d

+Sender is configured for Receiver running on the same machine by default (`http://127.0.0.1:5001`).
+It will not work when Receiver is started inside container or on another machine.
+First you must change Receiver address.
+The Receiver address can be changed in `docker-compose.yml` file by changing command:

+    mitmdump -s sender.py -p 5000 -R <receiver host:port address>

+### Receiver image

+Building Receiver image and starting container:

+    docker build -t tip_receiver .
+    doc up -d

+Receiver is configured for server application running on the same machine by default (`http://127.0.0.1:8000`).
+It will not work when application is started inside container.
+First you must change Receiver address.
+The application address can be changed in `docker-compose.yml` file by changing command:

+    mitmdump -s sender.py -p 5000 -R <receiver host:port address>

 ### Demo app

 Demo application is based on a Python Flask framework.
 It's a basic crawler/link counter.
 For every path received as: